TeamFAPS/PSVita-RE-tools/README.md

 Each function has a virtual address and offset displayed next to it.
 This offset given (if not for a function that has a NID) maybe hooked with Taihen.

-Most strings or values are accompanied by a g_text_addr which gives you the original address.
+Most strings or values are accompanied by a s_text/s_data which gives you the original address.
 The address is then checked repeatedly until a non-address is found.

 --------------------------------------------------------------------------------